sighalt/pyhooker/README.md

 # pyhooker

-Lightweight and easy-to-use python dependency injection framework
+Lightweight and easy-to-use python dependency injection library

 Pyhooker is ready to use for Python>=2.7